jhoelzel/jhoelzel.github.io/_posts/2023-04-16-Kubernetes-resource-limits.md

 When a sudden surge in requests overwhelms the service, the pods' CPU usage increases.
 However, **due to the resource limits, each pod's CPU usage cannot exceed 500 millicores**.
 This prevents the pods from consuming all the available CPU resources on the node, reducing the likelihood of resource contention issues.

 The HPA will still monitor the actual CPU usage and still attempt to scale the number of replicas based on the target utilization.
 Suppose the target CPU utilization is set at 50%.
 If there's currently 1 pod running with a 200m CPU request, and the actual CPU usage is 500m (due to the resource limit), the HPA calculates ceil[1 * (500m / (1 * 200m * 50%))] = 5 and will try to scale to 5 replicas.
-Spawning 5 pods to accommodate the workload will happen quick and easy as most likely no new node will have to be provisioned yet. **That still will not be enough for your traffic spike**.
+Spawning 5 pods to accommodate the workload will happen quick and easy as most likely no new node will have to be provisioned yet. **That still will not be enough for your traffic spike, but it will do this again 15 seconds later**.

-As the number of replicas increases, the total CPU usage observed by the HPA will be capped by the combined CPU limits of all running pods. **This reduces the likelihood of over-scaling based on CPU usage spikes**.
+As the number of replicas increases, the total CPU usage observed by the HPA will be capped by the combined CPU limits of all running pods. **This reduces the likelihood of over-scaling based on CPU usage spikes and will not kill your requests**.
 The Cluster Autoscaler still operates to ensure there are enough nodes to accommodate the desired number of replicas and you cann still scale as much as you would like, but the reduced CPU usage due to the limits will likely require fewer nodes to be provisioned.
 The Kubernetes scheduler continues to assign workloads to nodes based on available resources, constraints, and other factors, but with resource limits in place, resource contention is *less likely* to occur.

 In this scenario, the pods will *not* fight for resources as aggressively as they would without limits, and critical services such as DNS, kube-proxy, and monitoring tools are less likely to be affected.
-Setting resource limits helps maintain stability and predictability within the cluster.
+**Setting resource limits helps maintain stability and predictability within the cluster**.
 It also encourages better resource management and more efficient scaling.

 Again Kubernetes' HPA operates as a control loop that runs intermittently, with an interval set by the **--horizontal-pod-autoscaler-sync-period** parameter, therefore our calculation will be repeated every 15 seconds and scaling will be much more smooth.
 The cluster autoscaler is also able to be configured to automatically provision nodes ones your resources are being exhausted at a limit you define and it will have more time to add new nodes.

 ## Result for Endusers

 When a container in Kubernetes consumes all of its allocated CPU limit, the system will take action to prevent it from using more CPU resources than the specified limit.
-The Linux kernel employs a technique called CPU throttling, which restricts the container's CPU usage to adhere to the imposed limit. **The most immediate consequence of a container using all of its CPU limit is a reduction in performance**.
+The Linux kernel employs a technique called **CPU throttling**, which restricts the container's CPU usage to adhere to the imposed limit. **The most immediate consequence of a container using all of its CPU limit is a reduction in performance**.
 As the container's CPU usage is throttled, it may not be able to process requests as quickly as it could without the limit.
 This can result in increased latency and slower response times for users interacting with the containerized application.
 Which will not make your users happy, but **keep the state of your application safer** as the OOM-Reaper is much less likely to do a drive-by.

 ## the only way to win: Embracing Buffer Nodes and Resource Monitoring for Predictable Scaling in Kubernetes

 In Kubernetes, managing cluster resources effectively and ensuring high-quality service delivery is vital for a successful application deployment.
-As you have seen before, simply setting limits does not guarantee high avalability.
+As you have seen before, **simply setting limits does not guarantee high avalability**.
 One way to achieve this balance is by maintaining buffer nodes and performing regular checks on resource limits to plan scaling events accordingly.
 By incorporating these strategies, you can ensure that your cluster has the capacity to handle unexpected traffic spikes while maintaining resource limits to provide a consistent user experience.

-### Buffer Nodes: A Safety Net for Your Cluster
+### Overprovisioning: A Safety Net for Your Cluster
 Buffer nodes (also called overprovisioning) serve as a safety cushion for your cluster, providing extra capacity to accommodate sudden increases in workload.
-By maintaining **at least one buffer node in your cluster**, you can ensure that there's always a node available to handle traffic spikes, allowing your application to scale linearly without sacrificing quality.
+By maintaining **at least one buffer node in your cluster**, you can ensure that there's always a node available to handle traffic spikes more smoothly, allowing your application to scale linearly without sacrificing quality.

 Having buffer nodes not only helps to keep your system responsive during traffic surges but also provides a more predictable environment for autoscaling.
 When combined with well-configured autoscalers, buffer nodes help prevent overloading existing nodes and facilitate smoother scaling, reducing the risk of resource contention and performance degradation.

 This is actually also another point for setting up resource limits: You will be much happier setting the number of buffer nodes you need, because they are relative to your resource requirements.
-If you want to be able to double the workload you usually have quickly, they will give you at least some metric to start with.
+If you want to be able to double the workload that you usually have quickly, they will give you at least some metric to start with.
+Increasing the replicas for your deployment and just letting them idle, could also work the same way, but this approach is much more dynamic, especially when you have more than one workload in your cluster, or your system consists of multiple microservices with different concerns.

 **Advantages of overprovisioning**: